William Andrews Clark Memorial Library: History

-Located in the West Adams district, the library and its collections were built by William Andrews Clark, Jr., and named after his father, U.S. Senator William Andrews Clark, Sr. who gained his fortune by copper mining.
+Located in the West Adams district, the library and its collections were built by William Andrews Clark Jr., and named after his father, U.S. Senator William Andrews Clark Sr. who gained his fortune by copper mining.
 The library was designed by architect Robert D. Farquhar.
 The land on which the library stands was previously the house of Clark Jr..
-The house was demolished in the 1870’s and the library was constructed from 1924 to 1926 on the same property.
+The house was demolished in the 1870s and the library was constructed from 1924 to 1926 on the same property.

 Clark Jr. was a book collector and a philanthropist.
-After the library’s construction Clark Jr. announced his intent to donate the collection (then around 13,000 books), the buildings and the square-block property to the Southern Branch of the University of California.
+After the library's construction Clark Jr. announced his intent to donate the collection (then around 13,000 books), the buildings and the square-block property to the Southern Branch of the University of California.
 An endowment of $1.5 million was also transferred to the Southern Branch of the University of California upon his death in 1934.
-It is still one of the most generous donations in the university’s history.
+It is still one of the most generous donations in the university's history.

-In 1985, the Clark Library's administration was transferred to the Center for 17th and 18th Century Studies.
-This Organized Research Unit, within UCLA's College of Humanities organizes academic and cultural programs related to Early Modern materials at the library, which is also used as a venue for conferences, lectures, and concerts developed by the Center.
+In 1985, the Clark Library's administration was transferred to the center for 17th and 18th Century Studies.
+This Organized Research Unit, within UCLA's College of Humanities organizes academic and cultural programs related to early modern materials at the library, which is also used as a venue for conferences, lectures, and concerts developed by the center.